seismo-learn/sitepreview/README.md

 ## How does it work

-PRs of other repositories can run workflow, generate the documentation, and push the documentation to the `gh-pages` branch of this repository.
+PRs of other repositories can run a workflow and push the generated documentation to the `gh-pages` branch of this repository.

 The URL scheme is: